spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 ### Usage

-#### Use Harbor in a Connected Environment to Protect Against Outage
+#### Enable Harbor on an Edge Cluster to Protect Against Outage
 You can use Harbor in an Edge cluster that is connected to external networks.
 Harbor stores all container images downloaded from the internet and future image pulls from the cluster will be from the local harbor registry.
+If your cluster experiences an internet outage, it can still reboot containers or add new nodes using images stored locally in Harbor.
 For more information, refer to [Deploy a Cluster with a Local Harbor Registry](../clusters/edge/networking/local-registry.md).

 </TabItem>
 </Tabs>